-What sort of locations would you recommend for this type of?
+What sort of locations would you recommend for this type of photography?

-New York City is historically the Mekka of street/urban, but any place in public is fair game.
+New York City is historically the Mekka of street/urban photography, but any place in public is fair game.
 I personally love to shoot in busy areas and on the subway.